dadahcr2/reference/_pages/blog.md

 ![](https://cdn.discordapp.com/attachments/806343355264401478/837569890357346334/image0.png)
 {{site.linethree}}

-**8 June**
+8 June
-• New website theme
+: New website theme

-**7 June**
+7 June
-• Next PE thoughts
+: Next PE thoughts

-**4 June **
+4 June
-• New TE teaser
+: New TE teaser

-**1 June**
+1 June
-• Previous PE -> separate page
+: Previous PE -> separate page
-• Associated websites made into spearate pages of this site
+: Associated websites made into spearate pages of this site
-• started to change PE setups from words to images
+: started to change PE setups from words to images
-• memes: one addition
+: memes: one addition

 30 May
 : hcr2.info:
 	- TE setups
 	- Next PE Info
 27 May
-- hcr2.info:
+: hcr2.info:
 	- PE setups
 	- update to league rewards
 26 May
-- hcr2.info: new PE
+: hcr2.info: new PE

 25 May
-- memes/tips/blog/chests/faq.hcr2.info: new host and formatting
+: memes/tips/blog/chests/faq.hcr2.info: new host and formatting

 24 May
-- hcr2.info: links to other sites
+: hcr2.info: links to other sites

 23 May
-- hcr2.info:
+: hcr2.info:
 	- set up new host to avoid video ads
 	- added TE setups
 	- new PE teaser

 22 May
-- hcr2.info: new TE
+: hcr2.info: new TE

 21 May
 : tw.hcr2.info: new host and theme